 Our research partners include:

-- Dr. Tammy Leonard (University of Dallas) - behavioral economics
+- Dr. Tammy Leonard (University of North Texas) - behavioral economics

 - Dr. Sandi Pruitt (UTSouthwestern Medical School) - cancer research among low-income population

 - Antonio Lopez (UTSouthwestern Medical School) - nutritional knowledge of SNAP (formerly Food Stamps) recipients